Non-Gaussian Geostatistical Modeling using (skew) t Processes: Introduction

-The copula framework has been adapted in the spatial context in order to account for possible deviations from the Gaussian distribution, for instance in \cite{Kazianka:Pilz:2010}, \cite{Masarotto:Varin:2012} and \cite{BG:2014}.
+The copula framework \citep{Joe:2014} has been adapted in the spatial context in order to account for possible deviations from the Gaussian distribution.
+Even though which copula model to use for a given analysis is not generally known a priori, the copula based on the multivariate Gaussian distribution has gained a general consensus \citep{Kazianka:Pilz:2010,Masarotto:Varin:2012,BG:2014} since the definition of the multivariate dependence relies again on the specification of the correlation function.
+However, Gaussian copula could be too restrictive in some cases since it expresses a symmetrical and elliptical dependence.

 Convolution of Gaussian and non-Gaussian processes is an appealing strategy for modeling spatial data with skewness.
-For instance, \cite{Zhang:El-Shaarawi:2010} proposed a Gaussian-Half Gaussian convolution in order to construct a process with a marginal distribution of the skew-Gaussian type \citep{Azzalin:Capitanio:2014}. \cite{zareifard2018} developed bayesian inference for the estimation of a process with asymmetric marginal distributions obtained through convolution of Gaussian and Log-Gaussian processes. \cite{BM2017} proposed a skew-Gaussian process using the skew-model proposed in \cite{sahu2003}.
-The resulting process is not mean square continuous and as a consequence it is not a suitable model for data exhibiting smooth behavior of the realization.
+For instance, \cite{Zhang:El-Shaarawi:2010} proposed a Gaussian-Half Gaussian convolution in order to construct a process with marginal distributions of the skew-Gaussian type \citep{Azzalin:Capitanio:2014}. \cite{zareifard2018} developed bayesian inference for the estimation of a process with asymmetric marginal distributions obtained through convolution of Gaussian and Log-Gaussian processes. \cite{BM2017} proposed a skew-Gaussian process using the skew-model proposed in \cite{sahu2003}.
+The resulting process is not mean-square continuous and as a consequence it is not a suitable model for data exhibiting smooth behavior of the realization.

 On the other hand, mixing of Gaussian and non-Gaussian processes is a useful strategy for modeling spatial data with heavy tails.
-For instance, \cite{Palacios:Steel:2006} proposed a Gaussian-Log-Gaussian scale mixing approach in order to accommodate the presence of possible outliers for spatial data and focused on Bayesian inference.
+For instance, \cite{Palacios:Steel:2006} and \cite{ZAREIFARD201316} proposed a (skew) Gaussian-Log-Gaussian scale mixing approach in order to accommodate the presence of possible outliers for spatial data.

-The $t$ distribution is a parametric model that is able to accommodate flexible tail behavior, thus providing robust estimates against extreme data and it has been studied extensively in recent years \citep{TT:1989,FF2008,qqpo,qqpo1}.
-Stochastic processes with marginal $t$ distributions have been introduced in \cite{RHO:2006}, \cite{Ma:2009}, \cite{Ma:2010} and \cite{DEB2015}, but as outlined in \cite{genton:Zhang:2012}, these models are not be identifiable when only a single realization is available (which is typically the case for spatial and spatiotemporal data).
+The $t$ distribution is a parametric model that is able to accommodate flexible tail behavior, thus providing robust estimates against extreme data and it has been studied extensively in recent years \citep{AB95,TT:1989,FF2008,qqpo,qqpo1}.
+Stochastic processes with marginal $t$ distributions have been introduced in \cite{RHO:2006}, \cite{Ma:2009}, \cite{Ma:2010} and \cite{DEB2015}, but as outlined in \cite{genton:Zhang:2012}, these models are not be identifiable when only a single realization is available (which is typically the case for spatial data).

-In this paper, we propose a process with marginal $t$ distributions obtained though scale mixing of a standard Gaussian process with an inverse square root process with Gamma marginals.
-The latter is obtained through a rescaled sum of independent copies of a standard squared Gaussian process \citep{Bevilacqua:2018ab}.